jpsowin/minimal-mistakes/_pages/index.md

 [in progress]

-## Fun factoids about Postman
+## Factoids about Postman

 * He hated answering machines. [src](http://allinonefilms.com/html_pages/postman.htm)

 * He had a thing against cruise control.
 He once asked a salesperson, "What is the problem to which this is the solution?"
 He salesperson responded, "It's for people who have trouble keeping their foot on the gas petal."
 Postman replied that he had never had that problem before.

 * He also had a thing against power windows.
-Same reason as crusie control.
+Same reason as cruise control.

 ## Appendix

 What is an appendix for?
 Who knows.
 And yet, here it is.

 (Actually it's probably for replenishing gut bacteria.
-But that's a different kind of appendix than this one.)
+But that's a different kind of appendix.)

 ### All the Postman books